souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [Quantifying genetic effects on disease mediated by assayed gene expression levels - MESC - Yao et al. Nat Genet 2020](https://pubmed.ncbi.nlm.nih.gov/32424349/) Quantifying heritability by the effect of _cis_ gene expression.
 Uses regression.

 [Systematic analysis of binding of transcription factors to noncoding variants - SNP-SELEX - Yan et al. Nature 2021](https://pubmed.ncbi.nlm.nih.gov/33505025/) Characterizing effects of SNPs on binding TF.
 Presents experimental method by extending their previous method HT-SELEX which uses random DNA sequences as input, here they provide 40 bp DNA from human genome.
 Enrichment of TF binding SNPs on a set of regulatory sequences is tested, and applied T2D GWAS SNPs.
 Defines oligonucelotide binding score (OBS) and preferential binding score (PBS) for the SNPs with respect to TF binding, and corresponding SNPs are denoted as preferential binding SNPs (pbSNP).
 Also evaluates the PWMs by predicting differential binding of TFs, and finds the pbSNPs perform better in predicting differential TF binding.
-DeltaSVM franework using gkm-SVM is used to quantify the variant effect size.
+DeltaSVM franework using gkm-SVM is used to quantify the variant effect size. **** Note: Supplementary is useful - shows phasing of haplotypes, motif finding, allelic fold change, and haplotype estimation from HiC data.

 [Deep learning predicts the impact of regulatory variants on cell-type-specific enhancers in the brain - Zheng et al. Bioinformatics Advances 2023](https://academic.oup.com/bioinformaticsadvances/article/3/1/vbad002/6986158) Predicts cell specific enhancers by first using DeepSea framework followed by fine-tuning using RESNET.
 Then uses GRAD-CAM framework to obtain nucleotide importance score profiles.
 Augments with 6-mer based motif scoring and also employs TFmotifDisco to get the nucleotide importance scores.
 These scores are used to characterize the cell specific enhancers, and then fine-mapped GWAS SNPs are overlapped with them to predict the putative functional and cell-specific variants.